waztaz/Basketball-Stats/Readme.Raza.txt

+Week 7:

+Completed the d3 analytics page and incorporated the real data into the analytics page and implemented some more functionality and options.

 Week 6:

 Mostly spend my time reading the Django Documentation to figure out how to integrate the data with the webpages.